MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 - You can edit a favourite and you can delete a favourite.
 - We currently call the inquire API two times for Jompay, one with the account screen and on the amount screen, there is a debate on the bank currently for a change request to make a single inquiry after the amount screen.
 - All you need to get biller info is biller code, rnn and rnn2 optionally.
+- JomPAY multi billers can be done only on favourites.

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 ## Limits and Fees Management
 - These are limits for the following: